ecds/readux/DEPLOYNOTES.rst

 -------------

-* Update Fedora XACML policies to include new variant content models (ScannedBook-1.1 and ScannedVolume-1.1) and reload policies so that newly ingested content will be accessible.
+* Update Fedora XACML policies to include new variant content models (ScannedVolume-1.1) and reload policies so that newly ingested content will be accessible.

 Release 1.0.2
 -------------